angular/angular/aio/content/tutorial/tour-of-heroes/toh-pt6.md

 ### Tap into the Observable

-The `HeroService` methods taps into the flow of observable values and send a message, using the `log()` method, to the message area at the bottom of the page.
+The `getHero()` method taps into the flow of observable values and sends a message, using the `log()` method, to the message area at the bottom of the page.

 The RxJS `tap()` operator enables this ability by looking at the observable values, doing something with those values, and passing them along.
-The `tap()` call back doesn't access the values themselves.
+The `tap()` callback doesn't access the values themselves.

 Here is the final version of `getHeroes()` with the `tap()` that logs the operation.